impratikjaiswal/amenitypj/CONTRIBUTING.md

 re-distribute your code under the current license and possibly re-license the code as deemed necessary.

-If this is something you think you can fix, then [fork Amenity Pj](https://github.com/impratikjaiswal/amenitypj/fork) and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork](https://github.com/impratikjaiswal/amenitypj/fork) and create a branch with a descriptive name.

 * IMPORTANT: base your PR on the `dev` branch and target the `dev` branch